Study and Documentation Centre for War and Contemporary Society

-The Centre for Historical Research and Documentation on War and Contemporary Society (Centre d'Études et de Documentation Guerre et Sociétés contemporaines; Studie- en Documentatiecentrum Oorlog en Hedendaagse Maatschappij), known by its combined French—Dutch acronym Cegesoma or CegeSoma, is a historical research institute and archive based in Anderlecht, Brussels in Belgium.
+The Study and Documentation Centre for War and Contemporary Society (Centre d'Études et de Documentation Guerre et Sociétés contemporaines; Studie- en Documentatiecentrum Oorlog en Hedendaagse Maatschappij), known by its combined French—Dutch acronym Cegesoma or CegeSoma, is a historical research institute and archive based in Anderlecht, Brussels in Belgium.
 It focusses on World War II and the contemporary history of Belgium.
 Since 2016 it has formed part of the Belgian State Archives.
 Its director is Nico Wouters.